Shreya-0501/Scamazon/Architecture.md

 # Scamazon

 ## Overview
-Scamazon is a website that uses HTML and CSS for frontend and SQL for backend, it is a tool that connects customers and vendors for easy buying and selling, where customers can buy shoes in one click!
+Scamazon is a website that uses HTML and CSS for frontend and SQL for backend, it is a tool that connects customers and vendors for easy buying and selling, where customers can buy items in one click!

 - Website consists of mainly 2 divisions
   - Customer: